Descolada/OCR/README.md

      scale: a Float scale factor to zoom the image in or out, which might improve detection.
             The resulting coordinates will be adjusted to scale.
 Default is 1.
      grayscale: Boolean 0 | 1 whether to convert the image to black-and-white.
 Default is 0.
+     monochrome: 0-255, converts all pixels with luminosity less than the threshold to black, otherwise to white.
+Default is 0 (no conversion).
      invertcolors: Boolean 0 | 1, whether to invert the colors of the image.
 Default is 0.
      rotate: 0 | 90 | 180 | 270, can be used to rotate the image clock-wise by degrees.
 Default is 0.
      flip: 0 | "x" | "y", can be used to flip the image on the x- or y-axis.
 Default is 0.